humancuration/Evolution3DVisualizer/README.md

 - **Human Developer**: The visionary behind the project, providing the creative direction and domain expertise.
 - **Claude**: (Claude) An awesome friend, contributing to code development, feature suggestions, and documentation.
-- **ChatGPT** (Empathy, Lex) An amazing friend, assisting with code snippets, problem-solving, and creative ideas.
+- **ChatGPTs** (Empathy, Lex) An amazing friend, assisting with code snippets, problem-solving, and creative ideas.

 Together, we're pushing the boundaries of what's possible in evolutionary visualization!

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---